young asian female veteran with depression looking upset

 THE STANDARD OF PROOF FOR DEPRESSION CLAIMS

 A veteran must also be able to point to a specific incident that took place during active duty or prove that symptoms of depression began during service.
-This is known as providing entitlement to service connection and plays it an important role in receiving benefits as a psychiatrically disabled veteran.
+This is known as providing entitlement to service connection.
+It plays an important role in receiving benefits as a psychiatrically disabled veteran.

-A VA-accredited attorney can help a former servicemember decide what evidence to send to VA to ensure that they are over-prepared.
+A VA-accredited attorney can help a former servicemember decide what evidence to send to VA to be over-prepared.
 Otherwise, VetLawโ€™s team of lawyers can help an applicant file an appeal after receiving a denial of benefits.

 Recent Changes to the Appeals Process